 In connection with this litigation, the court engaged a special master to review the appropriate information and recommend an allocation formula in accordance with applicable law and the facts of the case.
 During 2010, the court-appointed special allocation master made its recommendation.
 In May 2011, the court accepted the recommendation with modifications.
-A final judgment at the trial court level in this litigation was rendered during the year ended December 31, 2011, but appeals have been entered.
-Because of the higher settlement values per mesothelioma claim in 2011 in a specific region, this subsidiary recorded a \$0.7 million pre-tax charge, which was comprised of an increase to its asbestos-related liabilities of \$4.7 million partially offset by an increase in expected insurance recoveries of \$4.0 million, during the fourth quarter of the year ended December 31, 2011.
-The subsidiary expects to be responsible for approximately 18% of all future asbestos-related costs.
+A final judgment at the trial court level in this litigation was rendered during the year ended December 31, 2011.
+The Appellate Division confirmed the trial court rulings during the year ended December 31, 2014, but appeals have been entered.
+The subsidiary expects to be responsible for approximately 19.5% of all future asbestos-related costs.